-- estimated nearly 50 species of these tiny sea creatures around the world.
+- There are an estimated nearly 50 species of these tiny sea creatures around the world.

-- Seahorses only live about one to five years in their natural habitat.
+- Seahorses only live for about one to five years in their natural habitat.

-- Due to their use in Asian medicine, seahorses are listed as vulnerable, which is one step away from endangered.
+- Due to their use in Asian medicine and the destruction of their habitat, seahorses are listed as vulnerable, which is one step away from endangered.

-- Because they are so small and helpless, only about one out of a thousand baby seahorses grows into an adult.
+- Because they are so small and helpless, only about one out of a thousand baby seahorses will grow into an adult.

 - Each seahorse species has a different number of plated rings down the length of its body.

-- To further distinguish them from one another, each seahorse has a slightly different part on top of their head called a coronet.
+- To further distinguish them from one another, each seahorse has a slightly different part on top of its head called a coronet.

 - Males sometimes fight for a female's attention by tail wrestling.

-The curious lifestyle and adorable look of seahorses make them ideal fish for large displays at aquariums and zoos.
-Even though they don't look very dangerous or like predators, seahorses are meat-eaters.
-They are experts in camouflage and have great patience as they wait for prey to swim or float by before sucking it up.
+The curious lifestyle and unusual look of seahorses make them ideal fish to display at aquariums and zoos.
+They might not look like predators, but seahorses are meat-eaters.
+They are experts in camouflage and have great patience as they wait for prey to swim or float by before sucking them up.